egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 * iii.
 Is ReLU differentiable?
 What to do when it’s not differentiable?

-At x = 0 it is not differable (subgradient)
+At x = 0 it is not differable (subgradient).
+Therefore we use subdifferentials at x = 0.
+We either treat as x>0 or x<0
-CAN BE FILLED

 * iv.
 Derive derivatives for sigmoid function when is a vector.